Kash Patel: It’s Time to Fence the FBI’s Money and Force Them to Release Document on Biden Family Dealings

 But after all this time, there's nothing new.

-This man is the biggest pathological liar to ever sit in the directorship of the FBI, and I'm saying that on the heels of what we just talked about, Chris Ray's tenure.
+This man is the biggest pathological liar to ever sit in the directorship of the FBI.

-And just let that set in.
+And just let that sit in.

 Comey was the one who launched Russia Gate illegally.

-Comey was the one who unlawfully disclosed classified information while the FBI director, or shortly thereafter.
+Comey was the one who unlawfully disclosed classified information while the FBI director or shortly thereafter.

-Comey was the one who went to the FISA court and lied knowingly, just to surveil a political target.
+Comey was the one who went to the FISA court and lied knowingly just to surveil a political target.

 And then Comey was one of the many individuals who had said for the last five, six years that Donald Trump is a Russian asset when he knew for a fact he wasn't.